nschoe/nschoeslabs/articles/2015-02-20-Overview-of-Common-AI-Algorithm-and-Their-Application-to-the-N-Queens-Problem-Part-I.md

 ---
-title: Overview of Common A.I.
-Algorithms and Their Application To the N-Queens Problem - Part I
+title: "Overview of Common A.I.
+Algorithms and Their Application To the N-Queens Problem - Part I"
 description: In this article, we will see four general-purpose A.I. algorithms (W, X, Y and Z).
 We will understand how they work in the background, what they are usually used for and how we can implement them to solve the problem of the N-Queens.
 toc: yes
 tags: ai,algorithms,haskell